QueClr/reussir/www/chapters/development/closures.typ

 It is rather complicated to compile closures.
 The overall procedure is as follows:

-1. the frontend compiler emit closure code without `token` and `vtable` attributes.
+1. the frontend compiler emits closure code without `token` and `vtable` attributes.
 2. in the `reussir-token-instantiation` pass, the token is instantiated.
 3. in the `reussir-closure-outlining` pass, the closure body is outlined and a proper `vtable` is generated.
 4. in the `reuse-analysis` pass (TODO), the closure token is optimized in the same way as other `Rc` managed objects.